lhm2003/Hanming-Li.github.io/_pages/about.md

 # 🔥 About Me

-- Current research mainly includes perovskites materials that contain synthesis, characterization and applications such as blue LED devices.
+- Current research mainly includes perovskites materials that contain synthesis, characterization and applications.

-- Have basic ideas and protocols for perovskites single crystal synthesis and usage of common characterization instruments like XRD, PL, XPS and so on, which is my current project as well.
+- Have basic ideas and protocols for perovskites single and nano crystal synthesis and usage of common characterization instruments like XRD, PL, XPS, TEM.

-- Prefer to reading that covers mathematical, physics, economics and recording my reading process.

 - Familiar with common computer program language such as Python, MATLAB, R.